● From writing the code → directing an AI engineering org

 Go deeper — the numbers, decodedMemory + automation

-A 224-note knowledge base the vault — the team's shared, written-down memory holds architecture decisions, auto-written code docs, and a navigation guide written for the AI to read — so the org never learns the same lesson twice.
+A 288-note knowledge base the vault — the team's shared, written-down memory holds architecture decisions, auto-written code docs, and a navigation guide written for the AI to read — so the org never learns the same lesson twice.
+104 of those notes document all seven codebases — which had no documentation before — and 184 are lessons the org banked as it worked.

 The org finds sources — talks, articles, PDFs — distills them in NotebookLM, and files them as notes the AI reads back later.
 Claude studies, and keeps remembering what it studied.